 “the most important resource you have under your control for navigating this complexity is your leadership mindset – the collection of beliefs, values, assumptions and experiences, often unconscious, that inform how you interpret your world and take action.”
 (1) reports the South China Morning Post.

 I believe you can transform from self-doubt to confidence like Sophia and her organization.
 Let’s take a look at their journey through a Cultural Intelligence lens while you discover what you can apply for even greater impact and income while confidently staying on the cutting edge.

 Sophia’s boss saw her potential and told her, “You are not speaking up enough!”
-In order to be the leader their organization required to move them forward, she needed to learn to step into her own power and influence, to speak up.
+In order to be the leader their organization required to move them forward, she needed to learn to step into her own power and influence, to speak up, and she wanted to do so.
 And if you have listened to or heard me before, you know when I talk about power that I mean shared power, not power over at the expense of others.

 Her organization contracted with me for a CQ Leadership and Executive Coaching breakthrough, to unlock all potential.
 Let’s look at how Sophia did that, reducing the risk of talent loss and fully benefiting from Sophia’s leadership gifts and strengths.
 (3)

 Changing beliefs and bias and building confidence takes time, support, and accountability, key coaching ingredients.
 Sophia and her organization were willing to make the commitment it takes.
 While Sophia’s boss was encouraging this shift, Sophia went to a deeper level for sustainable change and impact through our coaching.
 She made the crucial shift in her leadership mindset, paired with behavioral changes.

 Sophia’s internal cultural belief and bias change led to her stepping into her own power by speaking up, taking leadership of meetings, and delegating to others more.
 She also learned to implement our Challenging Communication model with a colleague who was continually interrupting her in meetings.